PRINCIPAL PROGRAM FAQ

-- PLEASE NOTE: AEL/T-TESS training and fees are NOT included; you will be required to complete AEL and T-TESS training on your own to fulfill this benchmark before being cleared for certification.
+- PLEASE NOTE: AEL and T-TESS Appraiser Training fees are NOT included; you will be required to complete AEL and T-TESS Appraiser Training on your own to fulfill this benchmark before being cleared for certification.

 No, however you may pursue a bank loan or an external scholarship on your own accord.

 Traditional entry point is September.
 The program also offers a rolling entry point option during the months of October through March.